Thursday, April 9, 2015

 37) Still at Gurgler Pass ~~~

 On the right is a tree trunk with interesting bark patterns.

 38) No - we are not lost.
 We are quite close to where our cars are parked.
-But we are so anxious to decide on a pub for food and drink that we can't wait to consult the map before reaching the cars :-)
+But we are so anxious for food and drink that we can't wait to consult the map now on where is the nearest pub :-)

 Left to right: Saf, Mei Ha, Freda, Charles, Nick